palvarezc/b-decay-unbinned-machine-fit/README.md

 ## Roadmap

+* Add real signal values for a_00_l and a_00_r.
+* Add mass terms for S-wave contributions.
+* Instead of using fit coefficient randomization between -5 and +5, use +/- 100% of the signal value.
+* Investigate whether just aborting non-converging runs is quicker than using the gradient timeline.
+For this to work there will need to be another method of determining when fit has converged.
+* Tune the optimizer better to improve fitting performance and quality.
+* Do large ensemble runs and plot results.
+* Compare physics models.
+Use different signal coefficients and compare P values.
 * Change scripts to pass options as command line options instead of having variables at the top of files.
-* Tune the optimizer better to improve fitting performance and quality.
-* Plotting of fit ensamble results.
-* Add mass terms and S-wave contributions.
 * Add background.
+Will need B-meson mass term in PDF, a background event generator composed of polynomials, and fitting based on nuisance parameters for those polynomials.